aerosteon/bionic-reading-convert-epub/README.md

 # bionic-reading-convert-epub

-# Credit to https://github.com/celina-lopez/bionic-reading-py for the original I moddified to suit my needs
+# Credit to https://github.com/celina-lopez/bionic-reading-py for the original I modified to suit my needs

 # I use this on a Raspberry Pi